 Phase-II program, comprised of 8,100 metres in 24 holes, focused on resource expansion in dip and strike directions by step out and infill drilling over the areas with strong and continuous silver mineralization between Line 11 and 43 and Line 3 and 20 defined in Phase I program.
-23 holes were designed as either step out or infill holes with purpose to delineate the boundary of major ore zones and upgrade the resource category and 3 twin holes were designed to test the data from holes drilled by the 757 Exploration Team.
+23 holes were designed as either step out or infill holes with the goal of delineating the boundary of major ore zones and upgrading the resource category.
+Three twin holes were designed to test the data from holes drilled by the 757 Exploration Team.
 By the end of September 2006, 25 holes were completed and the last hole was abandoned in early October because of mechanical problems.
-Assay results for the 25 holes have been received and interceptions of silver mineralization are summarized in the Company's news release on www.sedar.com.
+Assay results for the 25 holes were received and intercepts of silver mineralization are summarized in the Company's news release on www.sedar.com.